oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Issuer Metadata

-The Issuer MAY link to the Status List Aggregation URI in metadata that can be provided by different means like .well-known metadata as is used commonly in OAuth and OpenID, or via a VICAL extension for ISO mDoc / mDL.
+The Issuer MAY link to the Status List Aggregation URI in metadata that can be provided by different means like .well-known metadata as is used commonly in OAuth and OpenID or via a VICAL extension for ISO mDoc / mDL.
 If the Issuer is an OAuth Authorization Server according to {{RFC6749}}, it is RECOMMENDED to use `status_list_aggregation_endpoint` for its metadata defined by {{RFC8414}}.

 The concrete specification on how this is implemented depends on the specific ecosystem and is out of scope of this specification.